 So, after all that, we can’t really say that Tether is the most transparent stablecoin to invest in.
 On the other hand…

 Three Reasons Why You Should Invest in Tether

-Since crypto assets are interesting investment opportunities due to their volatility, you might ask yourself: what is the purpose of the cryptocurrencies that want to maintain a stable price and experience very little volatility?
-Well, you can compare owning Tether to leaving a deposit in a bank account, except that the interest is 0%.
+Since crypto assets are interesting investment opportunities due to their volatility, you might ask yourself: what is the purpose of cryptocurrencies that want to maintain a stable price and experience very little volatility?
+Well, you can compare owning Tether to leaving a deposit in a bank account, except that the interest rate is 0%.

 - Transaction processing time.

 The withdrawals and deposits of US dollars to and from foreign exchanges can take a lot of your time.
 It takes approximately one to four days to complete the process.
 Moreover, if a transaction is made overnight, on weekends, or during holidays, the waiting time might be longer as the banks are closed.

 On the other hand, Tether transactions can be completed in just a few minutes.
 This advantage is important as traders of crypto assets are sometimes in a hurry to withdraw their assets and make use of arbitrage, the process of buying crypto assets on one crypto exchange and selling them on another one in order to take advantage of price fluctuations.